faja/mightymanuals/src/APPS/HAPROXY/logs.md

 - `sC--` - CONNECTION to the server timed out
 - `PR--` - session closed "prematurely", due to DENY match, or connection limit, nothing was sent to the backend server
+- `SD--` - the TCP session was aborted by the server, the session was in the DATA phase
+- `CD--` - the TCP session was aborted by the client, the session was in the DATA phase

 ## connection timing filed
 0/613/-1/-1/820